freeCodeCamp/guide/src/pages/articles/miscellaneous/how-jsonp-is-different-from-json/index.md

 ---
-title: How Jsonp Is Different From JSON
+title: How Jsonp Is Different from JSON
 ---
 JSONP is just JSON wrapped in a callback function.